Wizards & Muggles: Part 2 A Wizarding “World”

 To me it seems all too likely that the effect of Seclusion upon the wizarding population was devastating.

 In the first place; outside of a half-dozen or so semi-wizarding villages, there were suddenly virtually no Muggle-born magical children identified and assimilated into the magical community.
 Despite the fact that magical traits were as prevalent in the Muggle gene pool as they had ever been.
 The wizards and witches who had formerly served their community by identifying such children had relocated to other areas or retreated within the secluded world, and if any other wizards had taken their places in the local vicinity they were so determined to conceal their identities as wizards that they dealt with the surrounding community of Muggles as little as they possibly could.
-Since the smaller population of Britain at that time suggests that there would have been a correspondingly smaller number of Muggle-born magical children born, the one or two per year that were born may have slipped through the cracks undetected.
+Since the smaller population of Britain at that time suggests that there would have been a correspondingly smaller number of Muggle-born magical children born, several of the the one or two per year that were born may have slipped through the cracks undetected.

-This in a society which, below a certain point in the upper-middle classes, had previously been almost entirely composed of halfbloods.
+This, allow me to remind you, in a society which, below a certain point in the upper-middle classes, had previously been almost entirely composed of halfbloods.

-We have seen something of the residual effects of this stance in the fact that a dismaying number of witches and wizards even today have been noted as marrying or otherwise partnering Muggles without informing their Muggle partners that they are magical.
+We have seen something of the residual effects of this stance in the fact that a dismaying number of witches and wizards even to this day have been noted as marrying or otherwise partnering Muggles without informing their Muggle partners that they are magical.
 From Rowling’s website and from within the books we know of at least three separate confirmed uninformed magical/Muggle pairings, and a suspected fourth.
 This is probably only the tip of the iceberg.
-In the early days of Seclusion when revealing your identity as a witch or wizard to a Muggle would have seemed tantamount to suicide, few would have risked such a marriage.
+In the early days of Seclusion when revealing your identity as a witch or wizard to a Muggle may have seemed tantamount to suicide, few would have risked such a marriage.

 It also seems probable that truly and completely unanticipated magical children of non-magical parents had only tended to happen in those specific rural hamlets in which there already was a documented history of such occurrences, and, with about the same degree of frequency, in the towns.
 These births (or, rather these children’s discovery.
 Prior to the Hogwarts quill’s development, not all magical children of non-magical parents ever were identified) were rare enough that the Wizards’ Council ultimately decided that the present danger to the wizarding population as a whole was great enough that to lose these few children to the witch hunters was a price they would just simply have to pay in exchange for the safety ensured by a general seclusion of all known magical peoples.